 If waiting another week before getting the opportunity to wager on an event featuring a performance by Pink is just too much to handle, you happen to be in luck.
 The Super Bowl 52 anthem singer will take the stage at the 60th Annual Grammy Awards on Sunday, where she’s among a list of performers that includes Kendrick Lamar, Bruno Mars, Lady Gaga and Cardi B, who won’t be the only one with the ability to “make money moves” at the show.

-The Grammys don’t allow the extensive wagering options that you’ll find for the Academy Awards, but Bovada and several other sites have annually posted odds on the show’s four biggest general awards.
+The Grammys don’t allow the extensive wagering options that you’ll find for the Academy Awards, but sportsbooks have annually posted odds on the show’s four biggest general awards.

 You might not be able to bet on props like “Will someone disrupt an acceptance speech to commemorate the 20th anniversary of Ol’ Dirty Bastard’s ‘Wu-Tang is for the children‘ moment?” but the potential to win money in these four categories could make it worth having to sit through an inevitable Grammy installment of “Carpool Karaoke” sketches with host James Corden.